kusalananda/shell-toolbox/doc/shell.md

 > Force the execution of the given command, even if it is not a valid
 > login shell on the current system.
-> The command needs to be specified with an absolute path.
+> The shell executable needs to be specified with an absolute path.

 **-k**